TUDelft-PRIME-Books/Linear-Algebra/Chapter5/DeterminantsViaRowReduction.md

 \det{A} = \text{det}\big(A^T\big)
 $$

 every rule involving row operations may be transformed into a rule about column operations.
 It is here that computing a determinant differs strikingly from the reduction of an (augmented) matrix to an echelon matrix.
-Another more subtle difference is that a row operation  applied to a matrix leads to an **equivalent** matrix, which we denote by the symbol  $\sim$, whereas row or column manipulations on a determinant give **equal values** all the time.
+Another, more subtle difference is that a row operation  applied to a matrix leads to an **equivalent** matrix, which we denote by the symbol  $\sim$, whereas row or column operations on a determinant give **equal values** all the time.
+So then we write $=$.

 ::::::